 Many of these reports use complex statistical analysis, deep learning, and natural language processing technologies — a much different end product from the typical research team’s “buy” or “sell” recommendation.
-As of November 2018, the UBS “Evidence Lab” began offering its services to non-UBS clients, bringing it into competition with independent research firms.
+As of November 2018, the UBS “Evidence Lab” began offering its services to non-UBS clients via a subscription model, bringing it into competition with independent research firms.

 5. The disruption of sales & trading

 Perhaps nowhere has the combination of post-financial crisis regulations and technological disruption had more effect on investment banks than in their sales & trading departments.

 Today, banks only make money from trading by charging their clients a commission on each executed trade.
 Before the financial crisis, however, investment banks could execute on their own trading strategies using their own money and keep the profits.
 In 2009, JPMorgan, Citigroup, Bank of America, Goldman Sachs, and Morgan Stanley made almost $100B from trading alone.